HisShoes/mp3-processing-service/README.md

 ### AI Usage

-Co pilot was used for implementing bitwise operations in `mp3/parse-frame-header.ts` - This is exactly the kind of thing AI is great for.
+Co pilot was used for implementing logic and bitwise operations in `mp3/parse-frame-header.ts` - This is exactly the kind of thing AI is great for, small fixed scope work.
 I looked up the spec and explained exactly what I needed, laid out the functions as I wanted them then got copilot to do the heavy lifting with bitwise ops.

 After generating the code I've done a pass to tidy up anything it got wrong, formatted weirdly or didn't work quite the way I wanted.